wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-scoping-filters.md

 Scoping filters are defined by one or more **scope groups**, each of which hold one or more **clauses**.
 To see the clauses for a particular scope group, expand it by clicking the arrow to the left of the group name.

 A **clause** determines which users are allowed to pass through the scoping filter by evaluating each user’s attributes.
-For example, you might have one clause that requires that a user’s ‘state’ attribute be equal to <!-- deleted by customization Beijing --><!-- keep by customization: begin --> New York <!-- keep by customization: end -->, which means that only your <!-- deleted by customization Beijing --><!-- keep by customization: begin --> New York <!-- keep by customization: end --> users will be provisioned into the application.
+For example, you might have one clause that requires that a user’s ‘state’ attribute be equal to Beijing, which means that only your Beijing users will be provisioned into the application.

 ![Scoping Group Name][2]